rancher/fleet-docs/docs/ref-fleet-yaml.md

   # The default value is defined in rolloutStrategy.maxUnavailable
   autoPartitionSize: 10%

+  # The minimum number of clusters that need to be present before
+  # auto-partitioning is enabled.
+If the number of target clusters is less
+  # than this value, all clusters will be placed in a single partition.
+  #
+  # default: 200
+  autoPartitionThreshold: 100

   # A list of definitions of partitions.
 If any target clusters do not match
   # the configuration they are added to partitions at the end following the
   # autoPartitionSize.